cnorthwood/ternip/README.txt

-        The annotation functions expect input in the format of a list of sentences, where a sentence is a list of tuples consisting of the token, the part-of-speech tag and a set of TIMEXes tagged with that object,
+        The annotation functions expect input in the format of a list of sentences, where a sentence is a list of tuples consisting of the token, the part-of-speech tag and a set of timexes tagged with that object,

         i.e., [[('token', 'POS-tag', set([timex1, timex2, ...])), ...], ...]